ArchiveTeam/grab-site/README.md

 	Can be a range like X-Y to use a random delay between X and Y.  Can be changed during the crawl by editing the `DIR/delay` file.

+*	`--max-content-length=N`: Skip the download of any response that claims a Content-Length larger than N.  (default: -1, don't skip anything)

 *	`--level=N`: recurse `N` levels instead of `inf` levels.

 *	`--page-requisites-level=N`: recurse page requisites `N` levels instead of `5` levels.